scottzhang-pro/cs_notes/Interview/ML_Enginner.md

-54. **Tell me about a time when you had to convince others to take your position on a specific matter.
-What was the outcome?**
+#### 54. Tell me about a time when you had to convince others to take your position on a specific matter.
+What was the outcome?

-55. **How do you make sure projects and tasks stay on schedule?**
+#### 55. How do you make sure projects and tasks stay on schedule?

-56. **How do you handle disagreements on your team?**
+#### 56. How do you handle disagreements on your team?

-57. **Tell me about a time when something went wrong at work and you took control.**
+#### 57. Tell me about a time when something went wrong at work and you took control.

-58. **How do you deal with people who disagree with you?**
+#### 58. How do you deal with people who disagree with you?

-59. **How would you go about simplifying a complex issue in order to explain it to a client or colleague?**
+#### 59. How would you go about simplifying a complex issue in order to explain it to a client or colleague?

-60. **How would you go about persuading someone to see things your way at work?**
+#### 60. How would you go about persuading someone to see things your way at work?

-61. **How would you go about explaining a complex idea/problem to a client who was already frustrated?**
+#### 61. How would you go about explaining a complex idea/problem to a client who was already frustrated?

-62. **What would you do if there was a breakdown in communication at work?**
+#### 62. What would you do if there was a breakdown in communication at work?

-63. **Talk about a successful presentation you gave and why you think it did well.**
+#### 63. Talk about a successful presentation you gave and why you think it did well.

-64. **Talk about a time when you made a point that you knew your colleagues would be resistant to.**
+#### 64. Talk about a time when you made a point that you knew your colleagues would be resistant to.

-65. **Is it more important to be a good listener or a good communicator?**
+#### 65. Is it more important to be a good listener or a good communicator?

 ## Behavioral